sangeethkumarsg/next-image-gallery/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Image Gallery Version**\
-What version of `react-image-gallery` are you using?
+What version of `next-image-gallery` are you using?

 **To Reproduce**\
 Steps to reproduce the behavior: